Is that .exe file safe?

 4. Check it in Windows Sandbox

-Did you know the latest versions of Windows 10 have a free sandbox feature that allows you to safely run applications in a protected environment on your PC?
+Did you know the latest versions of Windows 10 or 11 have a free sandbox feature that allows you to safely run applications in a protected environment on your PC?
 Search for Windows Sandbox in the Windows search box to run it.
 Now copy the file, and then paste it into the Windows Sandbox.
 You can then run it and see what it does after it’s executed.

 5. Monitor the file’s network activity for strange behavior